yannxou/RefaceCPLiveControl/README.md

 ### Wave type knob:

 Changes the MIDI transmit channel from 1 (Rdl type) to 6 (CP type).
+MIDI tracks with an input routing from the `reface CP` source and the selected MIDI channel are automatically selected and armed.
 This is useful to quickly change and play instruments from tracks on specific MIDI channels.

 This also provides a lot more of flexibility to the custom MIDI mappings since each control can be mapped to any Live parameter across all 6 MIDI channels, effectively bringing up to 48 knobs, 18 toggles and 510 note keys for MIDI mapping in a Live Set.